neosaurrrus/bink-project/README.md

 2. Using Jest Spy.on function
 3. The RenderHook function of React-Testing-Library

 Each time it had an issue, typically with the JSON that was being used.
 Which leads me to believe it is a simple issue with how the data is being structured.
-While I am comfortable with hooks and react-testing-library, I had not combined the two till this week!

-As a workaround in the time I had left, the testing is using the actual API call in a number of places which makes the tests more integration-based than Unit.
+As a workaround to preserve time, the testing is using the actual API call in a number of places which makes the tests more integration-based than Unit.

 ## Available Scripts